EforEveryOne/cs109-python/README.md

-This is a text based adventure game being designed by Elijah Friedrich for Intro to a class at Hampshire College: CS109-Intro to Programming Open Source.
+This is a text based adventure game being designed by Elijah Friedrich for a class at Hampshire College: CS109-Intro to Programming Open Source.

 Language: Python v3+